minportant/Bounce-to-the-moon/README.md

 # Bounce-to-the-moon
-My first programming project using python
+My first ever project using pygame on python